Claude Shepperson and His Work: The Art of the Illustrator (Limited Edition Prints)

 In the 1890s, Shepperson illustrated books and periodicals in an elegant manner often reminiscent of the American, Edwin Austin Abbey.
 However, his contributions to Gresham's Imperial Edition of Dickens, and especially his illustrations to A Christmas Carol and The Haunted Man, in the early twentieth century, show his ability to create darker atmospherics.

 Most of his humorous work appeared in Punch, between 1905-20, with an increasing emphasis on fashionable society.
 His fellow literary contributor to Punch, E V Lucas, considered him to be the finest illustrator of his day.
 A member of the London Sketch Club, he acted as a tutor for Percy Bradshaw's Press Art School and was one of the 20 select contributors to Bradshaw's seminal "The Art of The Illustrator" published in 1918.
+Percy Bradshaw, commenting on a Punch reader's remark that Shepperson was a "Sketcher of Aristocrats", said that Shepperson would rather be called "an aristocrat who sketches".

-Living for many years at 18 Kensington Court Place, Shepperson died at his studio in Mulberry Walk, Chelsea, on 30 December 1921.
-He was the subject of a memorial show at the Leicester Galleries in the following year.
+Living for many years at 18 Kensington Court Place, Shepperson died at his studio in Mulberry Walk, Chelsea, on 30 December 1921, just a few years after a tour of duty as a war artist (nearing the age of 50) in World War I.

-His work is represented in the collections of the British Museum, Tate and the V&A.
+He was the subject of a memorial show at the Leicester Galleries in the following year and his work is represented in the collections of the British Museum, Tate and the V&A.